 Traverse the ice fields of Falljökull as you attempt this challenging, four-hour ice walk, complete with stretching views.

 Start this tour by meandering through the ice plains of Skaftafellsjökull before visiting the deep, blue ice caves.

 Glacier Hike.
 There is one activity everyone must do when they are in Skaftafell: glacier hiking.
 As the best way to experience Skaftafell, you will see ice fields and rugged ice walls.
 With tours to suit all levels, everyone will enjoy being guided through this icy wonderland.

 Ice Cave tour.
-In winter, there are various ice caves tours close to Skaftafell, on smaller, outlet glaciers.
+In winter, there are various ice cave tours close to Skaftafell, on smaller, outlet glaciers.
 Every year, the best caves and accessibility differ.
-They are created from meltwater, blue ice and clear ice, and you can find more spectacular caves by the glacier lagoon.
+They are created from meltwater, blue ice, and clear ice, and you can find more spectacular caves by the glacier lagoon.
 For a unique tour, visit the Katla Secret Ice Cave near Sólheimajökull and Vík.